"Since Our Salvation Depends On Our Relationship With God, Extreme Care Should Be Taken With The Words And Actions Of the Sacred Liturgy!"

 Over the years I have truly experienced first hand how the words of Pope Benedict XVI ring true regarding the Holy Sacrifice of the Mass and adoration: "Only within the breathing space of adoration can the Eucharistic celebration indeed be alive…Communion and adoration do not stand side by side, or even in opposition, but are indivisibly one."

-Less than a year ago I learned of our Holy Father’s milestone document “Summorum Pontificum,” which restored to priests the freedom to celebrate the “extraordinary form” of the Roman rite.
+Less than a year ago I learned of our Holy Father's milestone document "Summorum Pontificum," which restored to priests the freedom to celebrate the "extraordinary form" of the Roman rite.
 With the help of an on-line tutorial, I trained myself to offer Mass in the extraordinary form.
-The reason for my attraction toward the Latin mass is two-fold: my traditional upbringing and my reaction toward life in the generously liberal diocese of Springfield-Cape Girardeau, MO.
+The reason for my attraction toward the Latin Mass is twofold: my traditional upbringing and my experience of an unwillingness on the part of many priests to follow the rubrics of the mass.